mleal04/mleal04/README.md

 ## **This Month's Focus**
 - 👩🏻‍💻 Expanding my knowledge on system design and services scalability.
-- Building a Ephemeral Private Inference Gateway in C / Python / Swift / Java
+- Building a Ephemeral Private Inference Gateway in C / Python / Swift

 ## 🚀 **Tech Stack**